 The “legal limit” for DUI is lower for drivers with commercial driver’s licenses (0.04 percent) and for drivers below age 21 (0.01 percent).
 And alcohol is not the only intoxicant that can impair your driving ability.

-You can face criminal charges in California for driving under the influence of any drug – even a legal drug that your doctor has prescribed or recommended – if that drug impairs your ability to operate your vehicle safely.
+You can face criminal charges in California for driving while under the influence of any drug – even a legal drug that your doctor has prescribed or recommended – if that drug impairs your ability to operate your vehicle safely.

 WHAT ARE THE TYPICAL PENALTIES FOR A FIRST DUI CONVICTION?